CodeKommissar/The-WebDev-Blog/content/the_command_line/shortcuts.md

 I really don't own a mac, but the closest I got for a shortcut to quickly open the terminal is:

-<span class="underline">CMD + Space</span> to open spotlight search, and then type in terminal.
+<span class="underline">CMD + Space</span> to open spotlight search, and then type in "terminal".

 #### On Windows

-<span class="underline">Bring cygwin/babun to your desktop</span> and use it from there.
+<span class="underline">Bring Cygwin to your desktop</span> and use it from there.

 ---

 ### Exercises

-If you haven't been trying these shortcuts at your terminal, this is the moment to do it.
+If you haven't been trying these shortcuts at your terminal, this is the moment to do so.
 Go through each shortcut and test it.

-When you have finished testing and playing with each one of the ten sections of shortcuts, go to the next page.
+When you have finished testing and playing with each one of the ten lessons of shortcuts, go to the next page.